vcbb10/gopro-utils/README.md

 - Use GPS Time (when available) to set the milliseconds to the Accel, Gyro and Temp CSV files, so that they sync properly.
 - Use TS (GPS time) in KML exports

-This was my first repository.
+This was my first ~~repository~~ fork.
 Any possible wrong practices are not intentional.

 Here are some other projects of mine that you might find interesting: http://tailorandwayne.com/coding-projects/